Monday, July 27, 2020

 Training and experience improve these numbers.
 Similar to point buy for attributes in D&D, you can set the power of starting characters by the number of points they have to increase their skills.
 The standard rules allot 300 points for your profession's skills, plus intelligence times 10 points anywhere, and do not allow to start any skill above 75%.
 On average you could maximize six professional and two personal skills.

-In Call of Cthulhu an Education characteristic, I think of 3d6+3, determined how many skill points you could put into your profession skills instead (education times 15 or 20, depending on the edition).
+In Call of Cthulhu you had an Education characteristic, I think of 3d6+3, that determined how many skill points you could put into your profession skills (education times 15 or 20, depending on the edition).

 The brilliant idea is how to represent experience: after an adventure or session, when your character has time to reflect, you get to roll against the skills you used in the adventure (the skills have a small checkbox on the character sheet for you to track that).
 When you roll over your skill, you get to increase it by 1d6 percentage points.
 I just love this.
 You only get better in whatever you actually exercise.
 And the better you get, the more easily you succeed, but the harder it is to get even better than that.
 Beginners have a hard time, but learn fast if they make it.